byui-cse/cse251-course/week07/prove.md

 1. You are required to use the function apply_async() for these 5 pools.
 You can't use map(), or any other pool function.
 You must use callback functions with the apply_async() statement.
 1. Each pool will collect that results of their tasks into a global list. (ie. result_primes, result_words, result_upper, result_sums, result_names)
 1. the task_* functions contain general logic of what needs to happen
 1. Run the server.py program from a terminal/console program.
 Simply type `python server.py`.
 This server is the same one used for assignment 2.
-Refer to assignment 2's documention on how to start and use the server,
+Refer to assignment 2's documention on how to start and use the server.
+1. Do not use try...except statements

 ### create_tasks.py program